Farmers harvest Arabica beans on a coffee plantation in Jalapa, Guatemala (lower right).

 Liberica beans are larger than other types of coffee beans and have a somewhat irregular shape.
-Its aroma is a combination of fruity and floral undertones, and it has a very unique flavor as well.
-In fact, many coffee drinkers claim it has a woodsy and smoky taste, unlike any other coffee they’ve ever sampled.
+Their aroma is a combination of fruity and floral undertones.

 15. Maracatu Beans

-A cross between Caturra and Maragogype coffee beans, the Maracatu beans are very large and are grown in Central America in the higher altitudes.
+A cross between Caturra and Maragogype coffee beans, the Maracatu beans are very large and are grown in Central America at higher altitudes.
 It is a very acidic and fruity type of coffee bean.

 16. Maragogype Beans

-This type of coffee bean grows in Brazil and it is very large in size, which is one of the reasons they are sometimes called Elephant Bean coffee beans.
-It has a rather heavy and buttery flavor with hints of citrus and floral undertones.
+Brazilian coffee bean grows very large in size, which is one of the reasons they are sometimes called Elephant Bean coffee beans.
+Maragogype features a heavy and buttery flavor with hints of citrus and floral undertones.

 18. Mundo Novo Beans